Culture of Himachal Pradesh: Music and dance

-Music and dance of Himachal Pradesh reflects its cultural identity.
+Music and dance of Himachal Pradesh reflect its cultural identity.
 Through their dance and music, they entreat their gods during local festivals and other special occasions.
 There are also dances that are specific to certain regions of the state.

-Some of the dance forms of Himachal are Losar Shona Chuksam (Kinnaur), Dangi (Chamba), Gee Dance and Burah dance, (Sirmour), Naati, Kharait, Ujagjama and Chadhgebrikar (Kullu) and Shunto (Lahaul & Spiti).
+Some of the dance forms of Himachal are Losar Shona Chuksam (Kinnaur), Dangi (Chamba), Gee Dance and Burah dance (Sirmour), Naati, Kharait, Ujagjama and Chadhgebrikar (Kullu) and Shunto (Lahaul & Spiti).
 The main dance form of Himachal Pradesh is nati.

 People of the state generally prefer folk music.
 There is no classical form of music, as for the Himachal Pradesh is concerned.

 Himachali dance forms are highly varied and quite complicated.
 These dances are a very vital part of the tribal life.
 It reflects the culture and the tradition of Himachal Pradesh.
 Hardly any festivity here is celebrated without dancing.
 Some of the dance forms like Dulshol, Dharveshi, Drodi, Dev Naritya, Rakshas Nritya, Dangi, Lasa, Nati and Nagas are danced all over the region.